LocalOut and AboutSports and activities

 Queer Run Club

-QRC describes itself as a non-judgemental community for queer-identifying people to run together without judgment or fear.
-Sessions are usually one hour long and led by two coaches Kole Fulmine and Sam Purnell, and two leaders, Dalia Saris and Luke Kene.
-They run three main sessions, each finishing with a social:
+Queer Running Club describes itself as a non-judgemental community for queer-identifying people to run together without judgment or fear.
+Sessions, of which there are three, are usually one hour long and led by two coaches (Kole Fulmine and Sam Purnell) and two leaders (Dalia Saris and Luke Kene, each ending with a social.

 Self-led routes around the East End